'Greg Mortimer' bow area, photo by Peter Szyszka.

 Logistics adds to customer experience

 Passengers do not want to spend unnecessary time queueing and waiting when going on excursions.
-ULSTEIN has elaborated efficient and functional excursion logistics with safe and easy embarkations and disembarkations of tender boats, kayaks and other crafts and equipment.
+Efficient and functional excursion logistics combined with safe and easy embarkations and disembarkations of tender boats, kayaks and other crafts and equipment ensure a seamless and enjoyable experience for all passengers, allowing them to maximize their time exploring and enjoying their destinations.

 Vessel details